 A Regular Haunt is Coldfall Woods

-As a child I was often in these woods; running, exploring, finding adventures – as my childhood home was close by, in Muswell Hill.
+As a child, I was often in these woods, running, exploring, finding adventures – as my childhood home was close by, in Muswell Hill.
 When I have the opportunity, and it’s feasible to, Coldfall Woods is often visited by me when I have a four-legged friend in tow.
-As you know here at Finchley Dog Walker we do local woods so as to avoid stressful car journeys.
+As you know, here at Finchley Dog Walker, we do local woods to avoid stressful car journeys.
 I. It is for this reason that I’d only like to take my local clients here.
 However, for those who do live a bit of a distance, I do urge you to try this place with your own dog when you’re not restricted for time and can have hours of fun to make up for the car journey!

 Coldfall Woods are 14 hectares and mainly containing oaks and hornbeams.
 It’s undergone many changes and slightly evolved over the years to be quite different from when I was a child.
 Although natural beauty is still everywhere you look, nature was cruel to this are a huge flood tarnished the majority of one of them, once beautiful, fields.
 However, this has been turned into somewhat of a feature now and has a modern wooden bridge across where the excessive damage was, holding a sign that says: ‘Mini Everglades’.

 I usually do a couple of laps of the woods, taking in the fresh air and wonderful sights of the British wildlife such as squirrels and birds, before I go onto Muswell Hill Fields, which attaches to the wood and the cemetery.
 This is a wide-open field great for relaxation for me and excellent for the dogs to run freely.
 There’s also a play area by one end, which means that if you bring your pooch along, there’s something for the kids too!